Time stretch dispersive Fourier transform: Operation principle

-TS-DFT is usually used in a two step process.
+TS-DFT is usually adopted in a two step process.
 In the first step, the spectrum of an optical broadband pulse is encoded by the information (e.g., temporal, spatial, or chemical information) to be captured.
 In the next step, the encoded spectrum is mapped by large group-velocity dispersion into a slowed temporal waveform.
 At this point the waveform has been sufficiently slowed so it can be digitized and processed in real-time.
 Without the time stretch, single shot waveforms will be too fast to be digitized by analog to digital converters.
 Implemented in the optical domain, this process performs a similar function as slow motion used to see fast events in videos.
 While video slow motion is a simple process of playing back an already recorded event, the TS-DFT performs slow motion at the speed of light and before the signal is captured.
 When needed, the waveform is simultaneously amplified in the dispersive fiber by the process of stimulated Raman scattering.
 This optical amplification overcomes the thermal noise which would otherwise limit the sensitivity in real-time detection.
 Subsequent optical pulses perform repetitive measurements at the frame rate of the pulsed laser.
 Consequently, single shot optical spectra, carrying information from fast dynamic processes, can be digitized and analyzed at high frame rates.
 The time-stretch dispersive Fourier transformer consists of a low-loss dispersive fiber that is also a Raman amplifier.
 To create Raman gain, pump lasers are coupled into the fiber by wavelength-division multiplexers, with wavelengths of pump lasers chosen to create a broadband and flat gain profile that covers the spectrum of the broadband optical pulse.
 Instead of Raman amplification, a discrete amplifier such as an erbium doped optical amplifier or a semiconductor optical amplifier can be placed before the dispersive fiber.
 However, the distributed nature of Raman amplification provides superior signal to noise ratio.
 Dispersive Fourier Transform has proven to be an enabling technology for wideband A/D conversion (ultra wideband analog to digital converters) and has also been used for high-throughput real-time spectroscopy and imaging (serial time-encoded amplified microscopy (STEAM)).